 Is a houseboat vacation rental on your family travel bucket list?
 Houseboating was always something that caught my attention, with dreams of relaxing on the water and watching the sunset from the boat deck.
 In Virginia, there’s no better place for houseboating than beautiful Smith Mountain Lake.
 Often called the “Jewel of the Blue Ridge,” Smith Mountain Lake has over 500 miles of shoreline, and combines the best of lake life with the scenic backdrop of the Blue Ridge mountains.
 It’s the ultimate family bonding experience when you are all together on a 39’ boat for a few days!
 Here’s what I discovered during our 3-day houseboating adventure on Smith Mountain Lake, including 6 helpful tips for first-time houseboaters.

-Summer is in full swing and as the days get hotter, it’s a wonderful time to visit what I consider to be some of DC’s most interesting attractions.
+*This post was updated April, 2023 Summer is in full swing and as the days get hotter, it’s a wonderful time to visit what I consider to be some of DC’s most interesting attractions.
 As a bonus, they are all inside, so its perfect for those dog days of summer.
 Although the city is filled with the fabulous and free Smithsonian complex of museums, I think these three gems are worth the price of admission.

 Taking a short mother/daughter road trip right after school gets out might be my new summer tradition!
 Last week I posted about our Urban Adventure Tour in Philadelphia, but I wanted to follow that with a more detailed post about the rest of our mini road trip.
 I thought the trip would be a good idea after the last few months of dealing with college application craziness and then graduation.
 Since my two older kids already had travel plans, I wanted to spend a few days doing something special with my youngest teenage daughter.
 The trip was a combination of farm fun (my daughter loves animals), local foods, history, a haunted prison tour and a day shopping in NYC.
 Other than the really hot weather, it was awesome!